Video Uploaded: .

 Jeremiah 31:31-34, NIV

-Through the prophet Jeremiah, God promises a new covenant - a covenant that isn't about laws and regulations but a new relationship with God based on forgiveness of sins.
-That is exactly what Jesus comes to bring, and this forgiveness of sins was anticipated in Zechariah's remarkable prophetic song: “to give his people the knowledge of salvation through the forgiveness of their sins” (chapter 1, verse 77).
-Zechariah goes on to prophesy, very particularly, about John's own work.
-His son John, who we know is John the Baptist.
+Through the prophet Jeremiah, God promised a new covenant - a covenant that wasn't about laws and regulations but a new relationship with God based on forgiveness of sins.
+That is exactly what Jesus came to bring, and this forgiveness of sins was anticipated in Zechariah's remarkable prophetic song: “to give his people the knowledge of salvation through the forgiveness of their sins” (chapter 1, verse 77).
+Zechariah went on to prophesy, very particularly, about John's own work - his son John, who we know is John the Baptist.
 Verse 76 onwards is very significant: “and you, my child, will be called a prophet of the most high.”
-So Zechariah can see he was going to be a prophet - someone who hears from God and speaks from God with authority.
+So Zechariah could see that John was going to be a prophet - someone who heard from God and spoke from God with authority.
 “You will go on before the Lord to prepare a way for him and to give his people the knowledge of salvation.”
-He has got a preparatory ministry: he is going to speak the word of God to the people of Israel to prepare the way for God to come through someone else, or something else - and it turns out that someone else is Jesus Christ, the Messiah, the Son of God; and that something else is the New Covenant that he will bring.
-John is going to be very significant in the nation of Israel.
+He had got a preparatory ministry: he was going to speak the word of God to the people of Israel to prepare the way for God to come through someone else, or something else - and that someone else was Jesus Christ, the Messiah, the Son of God; and that something else is the New Covenant that he would bring.
+John was going to be very significant in the nation of Israel.

-This is a remarkable passage, a wonderful passage to read and think about.
-Really moving human dynamics: if you imagine the village communities in the Judean Hills, so excited about this surprising and wonderful birth to a much-respected older couple.
-Then Zechariah begins to speak again and prophesy and people begin to think that there is something very significant that is going to happen.
+This is a remarkable passage, a wonderful passage to read and think about with really moving human dynamics.
+If you imagine the village communities in the Judean Hills, so excited about this surprising and wonderful birth to a much-respected older couple.
+Then Zechariah began to speak again and prophesy and people began to think that there was something very significant that was going to happen.
 The final verse says the child John “grew and became strong in spirit and he lived in the wilderness until he appeared publicly in Israel.”
 At some point he left home; we don't know when - perhaps in early adulthood, and he lived in what is described here as ‘the wilderness.’
-The Judean Hills are close to a small, very small, semi- desert area known as the Judean wilderness.
-This is the area that John will have gone to.
-He lived the life of an outsider, a monastic type of life.
-He wasn't married, he didn't have a family, he lived very simply on his own.
+The Judean Hills are close to a very small, semi- desert area known as the Judean wilderness.
+This is the area that John would have gone to.
+He lived the life of an outsider, a monastic type of life: he wasn't married; he didn't have a family; he lived very simply on his own.
 He was waiting for God's call to re-enter national life which he did, very dramatically, in the days to come - as we will see as we go through our studies.

 Reflections

 Some final reflections.
 This is the turning point in salvation history.
-The Jews have been waiting for 400 years.
-There have been no new authorised prophecy or writings of the Old Testament in 400 years.
-The nations of the world have not yet received God's salvation in any significant measure but the Old Testament covenants indicate that there will be a king who will bring God's Kingdom; David's son, will bring in a New Covenant and will be a blessing to all the nations of the world.
-The prophetic clock is beginning to tick; events are beginning to happen and John is going to be preparing the way for Jesus.
+The Jews had been waiting for 400 years.
+There had been no new authorised prophecy or writings of the Old Testament in 400 years.
+The nations of the world had not yet received God's salvation in any significant measure but the Old Testament covenants indicate that there would be a king who would bring God's Kingdom; David's son, would bring in a New Covenant and would be a blessing to all the nations of the world.
+The prophetic clock was beginning to tick; events were beginning to happen and John was going to be preparing the way for Jesus.
 We will see how that happens in subsequent episodes.

 Thanks for joining us.